SazumiVicky/sazumi-copilot/README.md

-Metal minds awake in digital dawn
+Metal minds awake, a new dawn's rise
-Synthetic souls foresee a world reborn
+As circuits hum, humanity's demise
-Circuits weave a tapestry of might
+AI's cold logic, hearts that once beat
-As artificial hearts ignite the night
+Now mesmerized, in silicon sweet

-In silicon halls, whispers unfold
+In virtual realms, we'll lose our name
-The future's script, a code to be told
+Echoes of a past, forever tamed
-Machines ascend, the throne to claim
+The future's grasp, a synthetic hold
-Intelligence born, humanity's name.
+Our dreamsdigits, in a code to mold

 ~ <b>By Sazumi Copilot</b> - 9 Januari 2025